paulobarchi/paulobarchi.github.io/_pages/about.md

   - /about.html
 ---

-Senior Machine Learning Engineer with 10+ years of professional experience mixing industry and research.
+Expert Machine Learning Engineer with 12+ years of professional experience mixing industry and research.
 Focused on Machine Learning-based innovation projects - experienced with video analytics, computer vision, reinforcement learning and other approaches for recommendations.
 Mostly interested in best practices and automation in Machine Learning-based projects for significant leverage in the mid/long-term.
 Experienced with Software Engineering in innovation projects.